bablokb/jasper-install/Readme.md

 As noted above, the whole `jasper-install` script takes a long time to finish.
 A complete installation will take

-  - 7.25h on a Raspberry Pi Model 1
+  - 7-8h on a Raspberry Pi Model 1
-  - ?.??h on a Raspberry Pi Model 2
+  - 3-4h on a Raspberry Pi Model 2
-  - ?.??h on a Raspberry Pi Model 1 with a root-filesystem on a SDD
+  - ?.?h on a Raspberry Pi Model 1 with a root-filesystem on a SDD
-  - ?.??h on a Raspberry Pi Model 2 with a root-filesystem on a SDD
+  - ?.?h on a Raspberry Pi Model 2 with a root-filesystem on a SDD

 Timings depend on the speed of your SDHC-cards as well as the speed of your internet connection.
 OpenFST is the module taking longest,